-The Company recorded \$670,962 and \$75,692 of stock-based compensation expense which is included in compensation and related expenses for the years ended December 31, 2022 and 2021, respectively, on the consolidated statement of operations.
+The Company recorded \$402,577 and \$1,534,964 of stock-based compensation expense which is included in compensation and related expenses for the year ended December 31, 2023 and 2022, respectively, on the consolidated statement of operations.

-The aggregate intrinsic value of options is the difference between the fair market value of the Company's closing price of its common stock at each reporting date, less the exercise price multiplied by the number of options granted, which was \$0 at December 31, 2022.
+The aggregate intrinsic value of options is the difference between the fair market value of the Company's closing price of its common stock at each reporting date, less the exercise price multiplied by the number of options granted, which was \$0 at December 31, 2023.

-As of December 31, 2022, there was unrecognized stock-based compensation of \$638,237 which is expected to be expensed through March 2024 based on the option vesting requirements.
-The weighted average fair value of options granted was \$7.82 per share for the year ended December 31, 2022.
+As of December 31, 2023, there was unrecognized stock-based compensation of \$166,417 which is expected to be expensed through March 2026 based on the restricted stock vesting requirements.